IENetworks-AI/ai-project-template/README.md

-# Oracle AI Project - MLOps Pipeline
+# ML Pipeline - Sales Prediction Model

-A production-grade, modular MLOps pipeline for AI/ML projects deployed on Oracle Cloud Infrastructure.
+A streamlined ML pipeline for training and deploying a sales prediction model using a sample dataset.

 ## 🏗️ Architecture